Indochina Link Vietnam

 Deadline clustering around March 31.
 Financial statements, audit reports, CIT finalization, investment reports, monitoring reports, statistics reports — all converge on the same 90-day window after fiscal year-end.
 Companies that don’t start the process in January always face a bottleneck in March.

 Report fragmentation.
-Five different agencies (Tax Authority, DPI, GSO, DOIT, DOLISA) each require separate submissions in different formats through different systems.
+Five different agencies (Tax Authority, Department of Finance (formerly DPI), GSO, DOIT, DOLISA) each require separate submissions in different formats through different systems.
 No single portal consolidates all FDI reporting.
 Missing one report while completing others is common.

 Language and format mismatch.
 FDI companies maintaining group-standard bookkeeping in foreign languages and currencies must convert to Vietnamese and VND for every filing.
 Companies that don’t build this conversion into their monthly close process accumulate technical debt that explodes during annual reporting season.